transferwise/tw-tkms/README.md

 The library is also providing [observability](docs/observability.md).

-In TransferWise we are "enhancing and fixing a flying plane", so make sure you will not cause any incidents while [migrating](docs/migration.md) to the library.
+In TransferWise we are "enhancing and fixing a flying airplane", so make sure you will not cause any incidents while [migrating](docs/migration.md) to the library.

 Feel free to [contribute](docs/contributing.md) and come and chat in #tw-tasks-executor slack channel.